-Register with piazza.
 Piazza is an online question-and-answer system that we use for that purpose as well as distribution of course materials on occasion.
-You will receive an email about piazza registration, with instructions, at your uchicago email address at the start of the quarter, so make sure you check that email address by September 29.
+You will receive an email about piazza registration, with instructions, at your uchicago email address at the start of the quarter.